Digital Distraction: Internet and Smartphone Addiction

 Why the Internet, smartphones, and digital technology are so appealing.

-The Internet and particularly the smartphone appear to hamper our ability to manage and balance time, energy, and attention—and they can be addictive.
+The Internet and the smartphone appear to hamper our ability to manage and balance time, energy, and attention.
+And they can be addictive.
 Ease of access, disinhibition, content stimulation, time distortion (dissociation), perceived anonymity, as well powerful activation of neurobiological reward pathways in the mesolimbic system and prefrontal cortex, all contribute to the powerful psychoactive impact of the Internet.

 The smartphone also adds another dimension to our Internet experience by its frequent use of notifications.
-Here we are constantly getting information pushed through to us as we receive beeps, buzzes, and blips that tell us something (maybe pleasurable or not) is waiting for us to check and it is that anticipation of possible desirable content, that provides the greatest elevation of dopamine; this the dopamine peak that keep us pushing the handle on a slot machine.
-So we check our phone, and if what we find is pleasurable, we get a secondary reinforcing dopamine hit.
+Here we are constantly getting information pushed through to us as we receive beeps, buzzes, and blips that tell us something, maybe pleasurable or not, is waiting for us to check and it is that anticipation of possible desirable content, that provides the greatest elevation of dopamine; this is the dopamine peak that keeps us pushing the handle of the slot machine.
+We check the phone, and if what we find is pleasurable, we get a secondary reinforcing dopamine hit.
 Our smartphone now becomes the world’s smallest slot machine and we carry it in our pocket, purse, or car.